livingdocsIO/documentation/content/reference-docs/cli/managing-project-configs.md

 `--format`:

 * `js` (default): will create an index.js and place all properties into separate files.
 This is much easier to read and edit.
+The components are defined as JSON, as described in the [components documentation](../project-config/components.md).
 * `js/html`: This works the same as the `js` format except that components will be stored in HTML files.
 This is the recommended format as it is easy to read and edit.
 * `json`: will download the full config into a single JSON file.
 These can get quite large especially if the design is included in the project config.

 ```sh
 npx livingdocs-cli project-config:download --format js/html --project daily-planet --env production
 ```

+If you want to create a new component, you have to create it in the same format that was defined in the download, ortherwise there may be issue while parsing in the server.
+Anyway you can always re-download the project config in the format that you prefer.

 ### Dry Run